Dempsey Hill History

 The first of these barracks were built in the area where Dempsey Hill and Loewen by Dempsey Hill currently stand.
 In addition to the barracks, there was a school, reading room, library, officers’ quarters and, eventually, a hospital and church too.
 Troops and their families made this place their home away from home for the years to come.

 Things took a turn during World War II, when the colonial government surrendered to the Japanese in 1942.
-The soldiers defending Singapore suddenly became prisoners of war, and the barracks were transformed into storage units for medical supplies and POW housing.
+The soldiers defending Singapore became prisoners of war, and the barracks were transformed into storage units for medical supplies and POW housing.
 But, after almost four years of unrest, the Japanese finally surrendered and British forces retook control of Singapore and the Tanglin Barracks, making them the General Headquarters of the Far East Land Forces.
 Once again, British soldiers, officers and their families roamed the grounds of Tanglin.

 Real Life Singapore History